Friends to the End

 Plot: A mother gives her 13-year-old son a toy doll for his birthday, unaware of its more sinister nature.

-when I reviewed the origenal Child’s Play film I felt it was surprisingly good for a film about a doll possessed by a killer moments and had a fantastic performance by Brad Dourif, so when I heard about the remake I wasn’t overly surprised afterall we are treated to a lot of remakes lately.
-After seeing the new film I’m actually surprised just how glad I am that they did and just how good the changes to the plot turned out.
+When I reviewed the original Child’s Play film, I felt it was surprisingly good for a film about a doll possessed by a killer moments and had a fantastic performance by Brad Dourif, so when I heard about the remake I wasn’t overly surprised after all we are treated to a lot of remakes lately.
+After seeing the new film, I’m actually surprised just how glad I am that they did and just how good the changes to the plot turned out.

-Mark Hamil’s is one of the best voice actors working today and again he brings his a-game for the iconic character, giving a doll so much personality and menace. shining as Karen, it was a treat to see Plaza play a more serious role than what I’m used too, while Bateman does well to hold his own as the focal point of the film.
+Mark Hamill’s is one of the best voice actors working today and again he brings his a-game for the iconic character, giving a doll so much personality and menace.
+Shining as Karen, it was a treat to see Plaza play a more serious role than what I’m used to, while Bateman does well to hold his own as the focal point of the film.

 One aspect of the film that I found to be not as strong as in the original is the look of Chucky, who this time around looks more creepy from the start and makes you wonder who would buy that for their child, least in the ’80s edition the doll started off looking like a toy not a device from a Blackmirror episode.

 Although this is technically disconnected to the other films in the franchise and it would be strange to have two going at the same time, I really do hope they can go somewhere in the future with this film because there is a lot more potential to be explored, after all, a doll that can control drones and smart tech is much scarier than one that can’t.